 \subsection{The ACGD-S Method and its Convergence Results}

-The ACGD-S method, listed in Algorithm \ref{alg:ANLA-S}, consisted of two loops.
-For clarity, we will call an outer iteration a phase, and an inner iteration an iteration for the rest of rest section.
+The ACGD-S method, listed in Algorithm \ref{alg:ANLA-S}, consists of two loops.
+For clarity, we will call an outer iteration a phase, and an inner iteration an iteration for the rest of this section.
 In phase $t$, the outer loop updates happen in Lines 3, 4, and 12; they are identical to the ACGD method except that the exact solution $\xt$ to the QP in \eqref{eq:ANLA-QP} is replaced by some average of inner iterates.
-The others steps, Lines 5-11, constitute the sliding subroutine.
+The other steps, Lines 5-11, constitute the sliding subroutine.
 Its goal is to solve the Lagrangian reformulation to \eqref{eq:ANLA-QP}, or the $( \xt, \lamt)$ saddle point problem in \eqref{ls:anla}, inexactly:

 To avoid confusion, we use the dummy variable $y$ to emphasize it being used only in the inner loop.
 Specifically, Line 5 calculates the stepsize parameters and iteration number $\St$.
 Lines 7-9 carry out primal-dual type updates for $\St$ iterations.
 Line 7 computes a momentum extrapolation term $\htilst$ as a proxy for $(\nut)^\top \lamst$.
 In Line 8, with the variable $(\nut)^\top \lambda$ being fixed to $\htilst$, $\yst$ is generated by minimizing the variable $y$ in \eqref{eq:slide-saddle} subject to a prox-function $\betast \normsq{y - \yst[s-1]}$.
-Then in Line 9, with the variable $y$ fixed to $\yst$, $\lamst$ is generated by maximizing \eqref{eq:slide-saddle} with subject to a prox-function $\gamst \normsq{\lambda - \lamst[s-1]}$.
+Then in Line 9, with the variable $y$ fixed to $\yst$, $\lamst$ is generated by maximizing \eqref{eq:slide-saddle} subject to a prox-function $\gamst \normsq{\lambda - \lamst[s-1]}$.
 After that, Line 11 prepares the initialization points for the inner loop in the next phase.